 In the biblical narrative, the first step of this is sending the Messiah, Jesus, as the perfect representative of what Israel was supposed to be, being fully God and fully man.
 In Rewrite, Moon Kagari sends her power back to Earth Kagari in order to enact the final saving plan via Kotarou.

 You already know how this ends… in both stories!
 Both Jesus and Kotarou/Earth Kagari are forced into death by the very population they are trying to save.
 Again, there are important distinctions to be made here, which I briefly note at the bottom of the article, but this instance of sacrificial, messianic redemption is one that inspires awe (or, at least, it does so for me).
-The fact that the sacrifice is made due to the sinful nature of man, making it a necessity, and resulting in some form of resurrection (explained below), is striking.
+There are enormous distinctions to be made here, which I mention at the bottom of this article, but the fact that the sacrifice is made due to the sinful nature of man, making it a necessity, and resulting in some form of resurrection (explained below), is striking.

 This is not where the story ends, though!
 In the Gospels, Jesus is recorded to have risen from death to life three days later, establishing complete defeat of death as an end.
 Not only are humans no longer cut off from God due to sin now, since Jesus took it upon himself, but Jesus has begun the process of Resurrection slated to end in the final marriage of Heaven and Earth in the New Creation.

 This area establishes the resurrection as the most significant point with no Rewrite correlation (noted at the bottom).
 Kotarou is resurrected in a matter of speaking, and retains his independence despite being brought back as a familiar.
 However, this does not model the solution for those who were saved due to Moon Kagari’s final saving plan.
 This, however, does not detract much from the conclusion of point four.